-At the time of writing this report ten sampling sites have now been selected in the District (Five in Omagh town and five in Enniskillen town) where passive diffusion tubes will be deployed to monitor NO2 levels from traffic sources.
+Previous Reports have detailed that for monitoring purposes Fermanagh and Omagh District Council have selected sites for monitoring NO2 and SO2 within the District.
+At the time of writing this report ten sampling sites have now been selected in the District (Five in Omagh town and five in Enniskillen town) where passive diffusion tubes have been deployed to monitor NO2 levels from traffic sources.
 The sites selected are in areas with high traffic levels in proximity to residential urban areas.
-A further ten sampling sites have been selected (Five in Omagh town and five in Enniskillen town) to monitor for SO2 emissions arising primarily from domestic solid fuels.
+A further ten sampling sites have been selected and have been deployed (Five in Omagh town and five in Enniskillen town) to monitor for SO2 emissions arising primarily from domestic solid fuels.
 They are located in areas where there is a higher dependency on solid fuels for home heating.